-The Mission Sustainment team supports the Air Force in identifying and assessing hazards that include actual or potential conditions that degrade military testing, training, or other operational capabilities.
-Hazards can occur within or beyond the installation and include the following categories: Airspace, Climate/Weather, Energy, Land/Sea, Natural/Cultural Resources, Spectrum, and Water.
+The Mission Sustainment Program supports the DAF in identifying and assessing hazards that include actual or potential conditions that degrade, or potentially degrade, military testing, training, or other operational capabilities.
+Hazards can occur within or outside the installation and include the following categories: Airspace, Climate/Weather, Energy, Land/Sea, Natural/Cultural Resources, Spectrum, and Water.
 The figure above shows the risk management process.

 The Mission Sustainment Program addresses several hazard areas, defined below.
-The Air Force works with diverse stakeholders to address any hazard that extends across the fenceline in the present and in the future.
+The DAF works with diverse stakeholders to address current or potential hazards that extends beyond the fenceline.
 Example hazards and controls can be found in AFI 90-2001.

 Airspace: Vertical obstructions, airspace congestion, bird/wildlife aircraft strike, unauthorized airspace access, and light interference.